ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `APP_ID`
-:   The ID of range application.
+:   The ID of the range application.
 Required.

 `--name`
-:   The name of DNS record for the range application.
+:   The name of the DNS record for the range application.

 `--add-origin-direct`
-:   Add new destination addresses to origin.
+:   Add new destination addresses to the origin.

 `--remove-origin-direct`
 :   Remove destination addresses from origin.